hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/web-interface.md

 run `npm start` in the folder path where `package.json` lives and open the website on `localhost:4200`.

-:::warning Web UI in development mode uses mock data by default The recommended way to run prysm web is from the validator client itself via the `--web` flag.
+:::warning Web UI in development mode uses mock data by default The recommended way to run agora-cl web is from the validator client itself via the `--web` flag.
 If you are building the web UI from source and doing `npm start`, you **will be using fake, mock data!** Keep that in mind if you are trying to use real accounts with the web UI.
 :::

 :::tip Develop URL login